 Amy Fairgrieve is a PhD candidate interested in 18th- and 19th-century British literature, particularly Romantic poetry; modern philosophy; history of science; and cognitive psychology.

-Hannah Jorgenson is a PhD student interested in the literature and culture of the long 18th century, particularly the British novel; negative affect; and 18th-century philosophy.
+Hannah Jorgenson is a PhD candidate interested in the literature and culture of the long 18th century, particularly the British novel; negative affect; and 18th-century philosophy.

 Jennifer Kang is a PhD candidate interested in 19th- and 20th-century European literature; peripheral modernism; critical theory and Marxist aesthetics; theories of postcolonialism; and world literature.